 Who Is Garmin Varia RTL515 Radar for?

-Road cyclists can take the most advantage of this it because it will inform them about approaching cars and other vehicles.
+Road cyclists can take the most advantage of this because it will inform them about approaching cars and other vehicles.

 However, you can also use the radar if you commute to and from work on your bike.
 Remember, you must connect it to your bike computer, Garmin Radar display unit, or your smartphone (via the Varia phone app).

-Also available at rei.com, performancebike.com, trekbikes.com, and wiggle.com
+Also available at rei.com, performancebike.com, and tredz.co.uk

 What’s in the Box?